Daniel Jones (musician): After Savage Garden

 In 2002, Jones worked with another Australian duo, called Bachelor Girl, to co-write a song called "Falling" for their fourth and last album, Dysfunctional.
 In 2004, Jones helped produce for Australian pop-rock musician Julie Strickland and the Australian act The Wish (Peter Freebairn and Bill Kio) for their respective debut albums.

-Jones then left the music industry, moved to Las Vegas, and went into the real estate business.
-As of 2015, Jones, de Leon, and their two daughters, Mikayla (born 2006) and Keira (born 2010) reside in the United States.
+Jones then left the music industry, moved to Las Vegas, and bought, renovated and sold properties with a small team.
+In 2015, Jones, de Leon, and their two daughters, Mikayla (born 2006) and Keira (born 2010) were residing in the United States.
+They returned home to live on the Gold Coast in 2023.

+Awards and nominations

+APRA Awards

+The Australasian Performing Right Association awards were established by APRA in 1982 to honour the achievements of songwriters and music composers.